alex-red/Rainmeter---SimplySpotify/readme.md

 ====
 Usage:
- 1. Make sure you download the spotify dll [http://rainmeter.net/forum/viewtopic.php?f=18&t=17077]
- 2. Set the spotify.exe location below "spotify_directory="
 ====

+ 1. Make sure you download and install Spotify.dll from [Here](http://rainmeter.net/forum/viewtopic.php?f=18&t=17077)
+ 2. Set the spotify.exe location below "spotify_directory=" (If you want left click to open Spotify)